-EMPEA’s industry data and statistics provide an overview of fundraising, investment and exit activity among private alternative asset managers active in the emerging markets of Africa, Asia, Europe, Latin America and the Middle East.
-Unless stated otherwise, the information presented in EMPEA reports and data products is drawn from EMPEA’s proprietary research database, FundLink, and is based on data obtained from surveys of industry participants, direct communications with fund managers, press releases, trade publications and exchanges with regional and local venture capital associations.
-Fundraising, investment and exit amounts in EMPEA reports have been confirmed wherever possible directly by fund managers.
-EMPEA updates historical data on a quarterly basis as new data from fund managers and other sources is compiled in FundLink.
-Any discrepancies between the aggregate statistics published by EMPEA and the constituent data on individual funds and transactions included in tables and raw data files can be attributed to confidential information that has been omitted from public reporting.
+EMPEA’s industry data and analysis provide an overview of fundraising, investment, and exit activity among private capital investors active in the emerging markets of Africa, Asia, Europe, Latin America, and the Middle East.
+Unless stated otherwise, the information presented in EMPEA reports and data products is drawn from EMPEA’s proprietary research database, FundLink, and is based on data obtained from surveys of industry participants, direct communications with fund managers, press releases, trade publications, and exchanges with regional and local venture capital associations.
+Fundraising, investment, and exit amounts in EMPEA reports have been confirmed wherever possible directly by fund managers and other transaction participants.
+EMPEA updates historical data on a semi-annual basis as new data from private capital investors and other sources is compiled in FundLink.
+Any discrepancies between the aggregate statistics published by EMPEA and the 'constituent' data on individual funds and transactions included in tables and raw data files can be attributed to confidential information that has been omitted from public reporting.

 Reported fundraising totals reflect only official closes (interim and/or final) as reported in primary and secondary sources or directly by fund managers.
 Capital commitments accruing prior to or between official closes are not included in reporting.

-InvestmentsEMPEA classifies investments into one of three asset classes—private equity, private infrastructure and real assets or private credit—and into one of the following deal types: buyout, growth, venture capital, PIPE, mezzanine or debt.
-Venture capital includes seed, early-stage and late-stage investments.
-When determining how an investment should be classified, EMPEA takes into account the typical investment strategy of the fund manager(s) involved, the type of security acquired, the reported round number or type of transaction, the development stage of the company at the time of investment, the company’s business model and the type of product or service that the company provides.
+EMPEA classifies investments into one of three asset classes—private equity and venture capital, private credit, and private infrastructure and real assets—and into one of the following deal types: buyout, secondary buyout, growth, venture capital, replacement capital, secondary portfolio, PIPE, mezzanine, or debt.
+Venture capital includes seed, early-stage, and late-stage investments.
+When determining how an investment should be classified, EMPEA takes into account the typical investment strategy of the fund manager(s) and other investors involved, the type of security acquired, the reported round number or type of transaction, the development stage of the company at the time of investment, the company’s business model, and the type of product or service that the company provides.

-ExitsEMPEA does not publish aggregate statistics on exit activity due to significant selection bias in the reporting of these transactions.
-Accordingly, exit data included in EMPEA reports and data products should not be treated as a comprehensive picture of all emerging markets exit activity, but as a sampling of exits from a given market or time period.
+Aggregate data on exit activity in emerging markets can be subject to significant selection bias in the reporting of such transactions.
+Accordingly, exit data is only included in EMPEA reports and data products on a select basis and should not be treated as a comprehensive picture of all emerging markets exit activity, but as a sampling of exits from a given market or time period.

-EMPEA data and statistics are compiled based on the “market” approach.
-Fundraising activity is categorized based on the countries, sub-regions or regions in which fund managers intend to invest, while investment activity is categorized based on the country headquarters of investee companies.
+EMPEA data and statistics are compiled based on the 'market' approach.
+Fundraising activity is categorized based on the countries, sub-regions, or regions in which fund managers intend to invest, while investment activity is categorized based on the country headquarters of investee companies.
 For companies registered in offshore financial centers or developed markets, but operating exclusively or predominately in emerging markets, investment activity is categorized based on the geographic footprint of the operations of investee companies.
-In the case of global or multi-regional funds, only those funds investing primarily in emerging markets are included in fundraising totals (e.g., pan-Asia funds with a significant portion of capital intended for investment in China and India).
+In the case of regional and global or multi-regional funds, only those funds investing primarily in emerging markets are included in fundraising totals (e.g., pan-Asia funds with a significant portion of capital intended for investment in China and India).
 Country-dedicated fundraising data and statistics reflect only those funds with a single-country strategy or mandate.
 Target allocations to individual markets within a broader global or regional fund are not attributed to single-country fundraising totals.

 Regions in EMPEA reports are defined as:

-- Latin America: Mexico, Central and South America and the Caribbean (excluding Puerto Rico and other overseas territories and departments).
+- Latin America: Mexico, Central, and South America and the Caribbean (excluding Puerto Rico and other overseas territories and departments).

 EMPEA’s fund and company sector classifications are based on the Industry Classification Benchmark (ICB), which is owned by FTSE International Limited (FTSE).
 FTSE® is a trademark of the London Stock Exchange Group companies and is used by FTSE under license.
 FTSE does not accept any liability to any person for any loss or damage arising out of any error or omission in the ICB.
 Visit the ICB website for more details.

 In some exhibits in EMPEA publications, percentage labels may not sum to 100% due to rounding.
-In all tables in which it appears, “N/A” denotes a confidential or otherwise undisclosed value.
+In all tables in which it appears, ‘N/A’ denotes a confidential or otherwise undisclosed value.

-David Rubenstein | Co-Founder and Managing Director, The Carlyle Group
+David Rubenstein | Co-Founder and Co-Executive Chairman, The Carlyle Group